Reese Witherspoon And Harlan Coben Joke Their New Thriller Will Have You Cursing Them Out At 4 A.m.

 "Gone Before Goodbye" tells the story of Maggie McCabe, an army combat surgeon who finds herself caught up in what Reese Witherspoon and Harlan Coben described at Shine Away as "[the] crazy world of private wealth and private surgery."
 Maggie is a tough cookie, but after tragically losing a patient during surgery, she falls into a downward spiral she can't seem to escape.
 She's offered the chance to provide medical services for very wealthy clients — but that's where things take a deeply intriguing turn.
 Witherspoon explained Maggie finds herself struck in an internal battle of sticking to her morals or making questionable decisions for a life of luxury, and things only get worse when one of Maggie's wealthy clients goes missing under mysterious circumstances.

-While the novel is a fictional book, Witherspoon (whose Reese's Book Club has its own podcast) has a personal connection to the concept that gives it extra bite.
-She described the novel as a "love letter" to her parents, who worked as a doctor and a nurse.
-Witherspoon, whose book club has made some iconic recommendations over the years, even spent time in Germany with her dad when she was young while he was stationed there as a military surgeon.
+While the novel is a fictional book, Witherspoon has a personal connection to the story that gives it extra bite.
+She described the novel as a "love letter" to her parents, who worked as a doctor and a nurse, respectively.
+Witherspoon even lived in Germany with her parents when she was young while her dad was stationed there as a military surgeon, so her life's influence on the story is quite literal.

-Coben and Witherspoon's writing talents, a personal connection to the narrative, AND a captivating plot?
-We wouldn't be surprised if readers were still turning the pages long after 4 a.m.
-Don't say we didn't warn you.
+Between the authors' writing talents, Witherspoon's personal connection to the narrative, and the captivating plot, it doesn't surprise us that the book is already an Amazon bestseller.
+We wouldn't be surprised if readers were still turning the pages long after 4 a.m. — and having the best time doing it.